inaciobanu/Team-Profile-Generator/README.md

 ## Review

-* A sample HTML file generated using your application is [here](//Output/team.html).
+* A sample HTML file generated using your application is [here](https://inaciobanu.github.io/Team-Profile-Generator/) and in the Output folder.

 * The URL of the GitHub repository, with a unique name and a readme describing the project is [here](https://github.com/inaciobanu/Team-Profile-Generator).